sevilyilmaz/vue-amsterdam-2019-notes/notes/day-1.md

 #### ES2015+ & Core
 - Change detections with Proxies
 - ES Modules top level API for tree-shaking
-- Maps, Sets, [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) help simplify internal implementations
+- Introduce Maps, Sets, [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) to help simplify internal implementations
 #### ES2015+ & Vuex
 - async/await
 - Simplify concepts by merging mutations and actions
 - Class-based store API for better type integration
 #### TypeScript
-- Someone from VS Code helping the Vue team to create better editor environment for VueJS
+- Someone from VS Code is helping the Vue team to create better editor environment for VueJS
-- They started to TS internal works
+- They started to use TS on internal works
 - They wanted to support TS in general
-### RFCS
+### RFCs
 - Follow [@vuejs/rfcs](https://github.com/vuejs/rfcs) to see what's going to land next

 ## Hot Vue Topic - Guillaume Chau